Parachord/parachord-browser-extension/README.md

 ## Features

-- **Send to Parachord** - Right-click any link to send it to Parachord for playback
+- **Send to Parachord** - Right-click any link to send it to Parachord for playback - or pin the extension to your browser toolbar and just click it
 - **Now Playing Detection** - Automatically detects what's playing on supported sites
 - **Quick Add** - Add tracks from supported sites directly to your Parachord queue